Category Archives: colour

 Verbena bonariensis

-There are loads of pink berries on the rowan (Pink pagoda), bright orange crab apples (Everest), and the deep purples of the acer and heucheras are looking great and the red seed heads of the miscanthus (Red chief).
+There are loads of pink berries on the rowan (Pink pagoda), bright orange crab apples (Everest), and the deep purples of the acer and heucheras are looking great as are the red seed heads of the miscanthus (Red chief).

 Small bright orange/red crab apples (Everest).